 If you have too much brake fluid, it can spill on the engine.
 The fluid will burn if the engine is hot enough.
 You or others could be burned, and your vehicle could be damaged.
 Add brake fluid only when work is done on the brake hydraulic system.
 When your brake fluid falls to a low level, your brake warning light will come on.
-See "Brake System Warning Light" in the Index.
+See Brake System Warning Light on page 3-31.